Phone: 01394 445225 | Email: [email protected]

 Farming in Protected Landscapes

-The Farming in Protected Landscapes programme is open to all farmers and land managers (including from the private, public and charity sector) in the Suffolk & Essex Coast & Heaths National Landscape – or where activity on the ground can bring benefit to the Suffolk & Essex Coast & Heaths National Landscape.
+The Farming in Protected Landscapes programme is open to all farmers and land managers within Suffolk & Essex Coast & Heaths National Landscape.
+This includes farmers and land managers from the public, private and charity sector.

 The Farming in Protected Landscapes Programme will pay for projects that, in the opinion of the Local Assessment Panel (see ‘Application assessment’ below) provide value for money and meet at least one of the outcomes listed below, under four themes.